pisa-engine/pisa/test/docker/tutorial/instructions.md

     pisa meta alias default

-We can chose different parameters at indexing time, however, we can also create an additional index using an alias.
+We can choose different parameters at indexing time, however, we can also create an additional index using an alias.

     pisa add-index --alias interpolative --encoding block_interpolative

-Notice that this time around it takes much faster than before.
+Notice that this time around it is much faster than before.
 This is because much of work can be reused.
-The collection is already parsed and an inverted index is built; we only need to compress it postings with a different encoding.
+The collection is already parsed and an inverted index is built; we only need to compress its postings with a different encoding.

 We can now list aliases: